colinswrath/WindsOfTheNorth/support.markdown

 Current known bugs, their status, planned tweaks and more can be viewed on the public [Trello board](https://trello.com/b/GGDpdYFg/winds-of-the-north-public-board)

-> The board is supposed to be embedded below.
-Some browsers block the ability to do this (like Edge).
-If this is happening for you just follow the link above to see the board.
+> If you do not see the board embedded below, you can click the link above to go to trello.

   <iframe src="https://trello.com/b/GGDpdYFg.html" frameBorder="0" width="100%" height="600"></iframe>